makoConstruct/termpose/README.md

 > equivalent
 A(B C)
 > equivalent
+A(B C)
+  D E
+>B, C and D pertain to A. E pertains to D.
+A(B C) D
+  E
+>equivalent
 A B:C D:E
-> B and D pertain to A, but C and E pertain to their colon buddy, B and D respectively A "a string"
+> B and D pertain to A, but C and E pertain to their colon buddy, B and D respectively A:B:C:D:E
+> Each pertains to the previous
+A "a string"
 > "a string" pertains to "A" ("A" == A, all symbols are just strings) A "a string
 > equivalent.
 Closing quote isn't needed if the line ends.
 What else could such a statement be intended to mean?
+A"a string
+> equivalent
 A """
   a string
   that is multiline